Diffusion of Innovations

 Obviously, this is not a critical question for startups with just one product.
 But managers of companies with an existing product recognize that every resource allocated to a new product could, in the short term, be allocated to the success of an existing product.
 And for new products or innovations there is no real way to predict return on investment.
 Crossing the Chasm does not provide a useful answer to this fundamental question….or even worse, it encourages managers to wait until the chasm to truly invest in the needs of mainstream customers.

-Together this means Crossing the Chasm is not a model that an uninitiated entrepreneur can take and “run with.”
+The final result of this Crossing the Chasm Summary and analysis is: this framework is NOT something an uninitiated entrepreneur can take and “run with.”
 A lot of experience and high-tech business acumen is required to use it properly…at selected times.
-Unfortunately, there is widespread misunderstanding and misapplication of the chasm model.
+And unfortunately, there is widespread misunderstanding and misapplication of the chasm model.